guettli/deadends-of-it/README.md

 # Communication

-Roughly until 2004 I used [Usenet](https://en.wikipedia.org/wiki/Usenet).
-Which was replaced by [mailing lists](https://en.wikipedia.org/wiki/Mailing_list)
+Mailinglists are dead.
+Once you sent your message, you can't edit it any more.
+That's a very outdated way.

-But today I use StackOverflow, other sites from StackExchange, Reddit and Facebook Groups.
+Today you use StackOverflow, other sites from StackExchange, Reddit and Facebook Groups.
 Github issues get used to ask questions, too.

 I like this change.
 This buries the never-ending discussion if the reply on a mailing-list should go to the list or to the author of the mail.